 Budget and appearance: These deck boards usually cost less than grooved.
 The most common installation method is to drive deck screws directly through the face of the board to the joist (face mounting).
 This is fast and economical, but you’ll see the screws.

 Installation alert: If the screws aren’t perfectly flat against the decking, furniture legs and flip-flops might catch on them.
 And, over time, as wood decking shrinks, the screws might stick up, so you’ll need to fasten them back down.

 However, you can also achieve a fastener-free surface with solid-edge decking.
 Here are 3 ways to do this:

 - Plug the screw holes.
 Face mount the boards, but countersink screws.
 Then fill the hole with a plug that matches the decking material.
 Done well, this results in a surface that appears fastener-free because you’ll hardly notice the plugs.
 Some people make their own plugs.
 Luckily, kits with premade plugs are available for both composite and wood decking.

 - Make your own grooves.
 If you have the time and the tools, you can rout slots into solid edges and use hidden clips designed for grooved boards.
 That seems like too much work, but your budget might not think so (as long as you don’t have to buy a router).

 - Get a hidden fastener system or installation tool designed for solid-edge decking.
 Note: some of these clips need to be installed from underneath the deck.
 If that doesn’t appeal to you, check the installation instructions before purchasing.

 So, grooved or solid edges?
-All things being equal, you’ll end up with similar results with either choice.
+All things being equal, you’ll get good results with either choice if you follow installation instructions.
 Pick your look and do the math.
-Your budget might even tell you it’s ok to hire a pro deck builder, and that’s cool, too.
+Your budget might even tell you it’s OK to hire a pro deck builder, and that’s cool, too.
 And if you're in the market for composite decking and don't mind picking it up yourself, we've got some factory-seconds decking with grooved or solid-edge profiles you might like.